ljmerza/ha-email-sensor/README.md

 * Add the `email` folder in your `custom_components` folder
 * If the component doesn't load this might be due to Home Assistant not installing the requirements automatically through the manifests file.
 You can install them manaually by running `pip install beautifulsoup4==4.7.1 imapclient==2.1.0 mail-parser==3.9.3`
 * If you use 2 factor authentication for Google you'll need to create an app password.
 See more details [here](https://support.google.com/accounts/answer/185833?hl=en)
-* By default this sensor gets all emails in the `INBOX`.
-If you only want to get tracing numbers, setup a filter to filter all emails with tracking numbers to a folder and set this sensor's `folder` config to that folder name.

 ## Options